 - b.
 In cases where a student has earned more than two substandard grades, the first two substandard grades will be disregarded in calculating grade point average. - c.
 In cases where a student has received a substandard grade in a course at SMC and repeated the equivalent course at another accredited college or university with a passing grade, the student may petition to have the SMC course annotated as a repeat on their transcript.
 The student must request that an official transcript be sent directly to Admissions and Records from the institution where the course was repeated successfully with a passing grade and is responsible for verifying that it is on file with Admissions and Records.
 The student must then submit a petition.
+(Course repeated at another college & academic renewal are entirely different processes) Other colleges (too many to list) do not refer to the other process, why does SMC ask for academic renewal before submitting course repeat?
 Courses successfully repeated at another college are not to be counted in the academic renewal unit limitation. - d.
 In cases when a student is authorized to repeat a course a third time (fourth enrollment), grades earned in the third and fourth enrollment will be used in calculating grade point average, academic probation, and disqualificationmissal-status. [pursuant to Title 5 Section 55041(a)(1)]